Share Plan Fact Sheets

 Company Share Option Plan (“CSOP”)

-A Company Share Option Plan (“CSOP”) is a discretionary share option plan which allows the company to select a discrete group of employees who each be can be granted options, up to a limit of shares worth £30,000.
+A Company Share Option Plan (“CSOP”) is a discretionary share option plan which allows the company to grant options, up to a limit of shares worth £60,000.
 It can frequently be used alongside “unapproved” option plans in order to maximise tax savings for the individual and the company.

 Employee benefit trusts (“EBTs”) are discretionary trusts set up by employers for the benefit of their employees.
 The employer contributes, through gifts or loans, to the trustees which in turn make distributions to the beneficiaries of the trusts.
 Alternatively, the EBT may at as a “warehouse” for shares to and from employees.